 Ask All the DBS Questions: It’s crucial to cover all the questions during discussions to foster community, spark personal discovery, and promote group multiplication.
 If your group becomes weary of the "What can I do?" question, it may be a sign that it's time to go through Launch together.
-Likewise, if the group tires of the "Who can I tell?" question, it might be time to incorporate regular Prayer Walks as part of your group’s activities.
+Likewise, if the group tires of the "Who can I tell?" question, it might be time to incorporate Prayer Walks as part of your group’s activities.

 Don’t Teach: This is critical.
 Rather than lecture, guide discussions (facilitate) by asking questions so participants discover truths for themselves.
+Note Jesus' teaching by means of questions in passages like Luke 10:25-37.
 People learn far more through self-discovery than they do by direct teaching from others.
 This approach accelerates learning, creates dependence on the Holy Spirit, and instills confidence in participants to facilitate their own groups.
-Facilitate in a way that inspires others to say, "Hey, I can do this."
+Facilitate in a way that inspires others to say, "I can do this."
 Be ready to reinforce the "no teaching" principle when necessary, especially with believers who have previous small group experience.

 Resources